RealityWanderers/R4R_Public/README.md

 ## 🌍 Community & Support

 While this version is discontinued, development has continued in the form of a spiritual successor.
 Curious about this successor or is something not working and need assistance?
 Feel free to message me over at [Discord](http://discord.com/invite/zX2XRPvDt5)!

 ## ☕ **Ko-fi:**

 If you’d like to support my work and future projects, you can find me on:
 [KOFI](https://ko-fi.com/realitywanderer)

+## ⚠️ Known Issues:

+-Functionality of the phone inside of Level_0 does not work correctly.
+Works fine in Level_1.
+-Overclock boost is bound to the forward left stick, which is also used by the phone menu navigation.

 ## Credits